Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-We are left with thirty-three conspicuous sets of composition factors for $\Vmin\downarrow_H$, still too many to list.
-Let $W$ be the subquotient obtained from $\Vmin\downarrow_H$ by quotienting out by the $\{8,16\}$-radical and taking the $\{8,16\}$-residual, and remove any $4$-dimensional simple summands.
-Since $H$ can be assumed not to fix a line or $2$-space on $\Vmin$, the socle of $W$ consists of $4$-dimensional modules, and the factors of $\soc(W)$ consist of $4$-dimensional simple modules that occur with multiplicity at least $2$ in $\Vmin\downarrow_H$, and hence $W$.
-Let $S_1,\dots,S_r$ be the $4$-dimensional simple modules that appear in $\Vmin\downarrow_H$ with multiplicity at least $2$.
+Let $W$ be the subquotient obtained from $M(E_7)\downarrow_H$ by quotienting out by the $\{8_{i,j,l},16\}$-radical and taking the $\{8_{i,j,l},16\}$-residual, and removing any $4$-dimensional simple summands.
+Since $H$ can be assumed not to stabilize a line or $2$-space on $M(E_7)$, the socle and top of $W$ consists of $4$-dimensional modules, and the factors of $\soc(W)$ (and $\topp(W)$) consist of $4$-dimensional simple modules that occur with multiplicity at least $2$ in $M(E_7)\downarrow_H$, and hence in $W$.
+Let $S_1,\dots,S_r$ be the $4$-dimensional simple modules that appear in $M(E_7)\downarrow_H$ with multiplicity at least $2$.
 (If a module appears more than twice, we take the floor of half of its multiplicity, since this is the maximum number of times it may appear in the socle.)